jameshughes89/cs101/source/topic4.rst

-Class #4 -- Logic, if/else
+Topic #4 -- Logic, if/else
 =================

 Conditionals